YellowAfterlife/Userthings/cohost!/README.md

 Works in common spots? (feed, comments, notifications)

-Perhaps someone can come up with a better way of doing this effect.
+Perhaps there's a better way of doing this effect.